zeroc-ice/ice-builder-visualstudio/README.md

 compilation for those files.

-The extension adds a `CLCompile` item for each generated C++ source file and a `CLInclude` item for each generated C++ header file.
+The extension adds a `CLCompile` item for each generated C++ source file and a `CLInclude` item for each generated C++ header file, ensuring the C++ code generated from the Slice definitions is compiled along your project C++ sources.
 These generated files are placed in the output directories specified in the Slice compilation options.

 The generated items are added when you first build the project—or, if the **Compile Slice files immediately after save** option is enabled, when you save the Slice file.